Travel checklist: Remember this before you travel is written by Ida Dreboldt Kofoed-Hansen.

 Last tick on your travel checklist

 Last but not least: Make sure all doors and windows are closed and locked before leaving the house.
 Go for a walk and check it all out - then you will not be sitting on holiday and will be in doubt as to whether you forgot to close the window in the bedroom.

-Now is the last cross of your travel checklist, so you can leave safely.
-Good trip!
+Now the last thing is crossed off your travel checklist, so you can set off safely.